Bitcoin Wallet—Which One Should You Choose Before Buying BTC in Switzerland?

 A hardware wallet is a standalone device that stores private keys offline.
 This makes it much more secure than a regular mobile app.

-This is an option worth considering if you're buying Bitcoin for the long term or holding a larger amount.
+This option is worth considering if you're buying Bitcoin for the long term or holding a larger amount.
 Transactions are physically confirmed on the device, which further enhances security.

 The most popular hardware wallets are Ledger and Trezor.
 Their drawbacks include the purchase price and reduced convenience for frequent transactions, but in terms of security, they are among the best choices.